 Main Brands

-Important: If you are considering using cytisine to quit smoking, it is essential to discuss this with your doctor beforehand to ensure that it is the most appropriate and safest choice for you.
+Important: If you are considering using cytisine to quit smoking, it is essential to discuss this with your doctor beforehand to ensure that it is an appropriate and safe choice for you.
 Only use cytisine if prescribed by a doctor; do not purchase it online without a prescription.

 The Stop2smoke website provides information on other smoking cessation medications, such as varenicline or Nicotine Replacement Therapy (NRT)